Page Generation | Yext Hitchhikers Platform

 Note that each site may have up to five active preview links at a time across all branches.
 If you want to share a preview link for a commit that no longer has one, click on the dropdown for the relevant deploy and click Redeploy to generate a preview link.

-Staging and Production Links:
+Staging and Production Links

 The current staged deploy will be marked with an orange “Staging” indicator and the one pinned to production will have a green “Production” indicator.

-Note you can have a staging link for each branch (the branch name is prepended to the staging domain), but only one production link across the site that must be from the production branch.
+Note that you can have a staging link for each branch (the branch name is prepended to the staging domain), but only one production link across the site that must be from the production branch.
 If a commit is not currently deployed, you’ll have to redeploy it before you can publish it to staging or production.

-Staging and Production Best Practices
+Best Practices

 By default, your most recent deploy is pinned to staging.
 This allows anyone with the staging link to see the most up-to-date version of a recently added change.

 On the other hand, production is not automatically updated and you must manually publish a deploy to production.
 You should thoroughly QA your experience in staging before publishing it to production.
+You can change this in the Settings for your site.

-How to Publish Your Page to Production
+How to Publish Your Page to Production or Staging

 To publish your Search experience to either staging or production, navigate to the Deploys screen.
 Find the commit you’d like to publish, then click the dropdown on the right and select Publish to staging or Publish to production.